 In verse 9, there was a lad who has five bread and two loaves.

 The boy can just simply refuse to give what she had for this may just be enough for him.
-But he willingly give it away and miracles happens.
+But he willingly gives it away and miracles happen.